@OITTTIOClone sources

 How to distinguish between 2 installations with the same version but different specs?

-generates a unique hash for each new spec/
+spack generates a unique hash for each new spec/installation specification with package dependency specified by hash

 spack find -l openssl